 The proposed regulations themselves come with their own bit of history.
-In December 2021, the Department issued an advanced notice of proposed rulemaking that posed a series of questions about potential revisions to the regulations.
+In December 2021, the Department issued an advanced notice of proposed rulemaking (ANPRM) that posed a series of questions about potential revisions to the regulations.
 After assessing responses to the advanced notice, beginning in December 2022, the Department repeatedly expressed publicly that the proposed regulations would be issued "soon" or "in the coming months," but the publication of the proposed regulations was continuously delayed.
-The proposed regulations also appear to have encountered some regulatory hiccups.
-The Office of Information and Regulatory Affairs at the Office of Management and Budget ("OMB") indicated that it had completed regulatory review on July 11, 2024, and the OMB website stated that the NRPM was slated to come out in July 2024.
-The proposed regulations were nonetheless not released informally until last month and then published in the Federal Register at the start of the new year.
-It is possible that the impending change in presidential administration prompted the Department to get the NPRM over the line and published, although it remains to be seen whether the new administration will seek to follow through on the proposed changes contained in the NPRM.
+The Office of Information and Regulatory Affairs at the Office of Management and Budget (OMB) indicated that it had completed regulatory review on July 11, 2024, and the OMB website stated that the NRPM was slated to come out in July 2024.
+The proposed regulations were nonetheless not released informally until December 2024 and then published in the Federal Register at the start of 2025.